 Lionel Estrada, LISAC

 Lionel is a fully trained EMDR therapist that is dedicated to helping those with substance use disorders.
 Lionel has worked with many addiction treatment programs in Arizona before finally landing his dream job as a primary therapist at Cornerstone.

 Meet our passionate, caring, and compassionate clinical staff who treat addiction with compassion.

 Alcohol use problems are a significant public health issue in the United States.
 According to the CDC, approximately 88,000 people die yearly from alcohol-related causes.
 Regarding economic costs, alcohol-related problems are estimated to cost the US more than $250 billion annually.
 Alcohol use is associated with several adverse outcomes, including increased risk of injury, violence, and depression.

 Answering your important questions about our alcohol rehab program.

 Alcoholism or alcohol addiction refers to patterns of drinking alcohol that lead to significant mental or physical health problems.

 Over 5.9% of people die globally every year because of alcoholism.
 Alcohol addiction is the fourth leading cause of preventable death and the third leading cause of early death worldwide.

-In 2019, 14.5 million people between the age of 12 and older had an alcohol use disorder (AUD).
-Alcohol has the power to rewire the consumer’s brain and creates a physical dependence due to which withdrawal symptoms emerge when alcohol use is stopped.
+In 2019, 14.5 million people aged 12 and older had an alcohol use disorder (AUD).
+Alcohol has the power to rewire the consumer’s brain and creates a physical dependence, due to which withdrawal symptoms emerge when alcohol use is stopped.